Sweetwater County Sheriff's Office

 SWEETWATER COUNTY — The Sweetwater County Sheriff's Office reported multiple arrests:

-Amy Lou Biermaker, 58, of Grand Rapids, Michigan, was arrested July 17 for an alleged minimum speed limit violation, impeding traffic; headlamp violation; and possession of a controlled substance in plant form, less than 3 ounces, first offense.
+Huey Benson Conerly, 43, of San Antonio, Texas, was arrested July 23 for alleged possession of a controlled substance in plant form, less than 3 ounces, first offense; driving while under the influence, second offense within 10 years; and failure to maintain single lane.

-Robert Joe Johnson, 52, of Rock Springs was arrested July 17 on warrants for alleged shoplifting, less than $1,000; and burglary.
+Barbara Ann McKelvey, 56, of Green River was arrested July 23 on a warrant for alleged possession of a controlled substance in plant form, less than 3 ounces, first offense.

+Shawna Rae Nilson, 33, of Rock Springs was arrested July 23 for allegedly driving while under the influence of alcohol, second offense within 10 years.

 For a complete jail roster, click on "Records" at www.rocketminer.com.